How to Explore South Lake Union, Seattle’s Tech Hub: Our Tips For First-Time Visitors

 Astra Hotel, Seattle, A Tribute Portfolio Hotel by Marriott

 Set within walking distance of the Seattle Center and the Space Needle, the modern Astra Hotel, Seattle is the perfect base for exploring the city.
 Unwind in modern, well-appointed guestrooms with sweeping views of Seattle.
 Enjoy a hearty breakfast and great coffee at Caffe Ladro and lunch at the casual Otium Grill & Greens.
-End the day with sundowners at the Altitude Sky Lounge rooftop bar against a backdrop of panoramic vistas.
+We love ending the day with sundowners at the Altitude Sky Lounge rooftop bar against a backdrop of panoramic city and lake vistas through floor-to-ceiling windows.

 Treksplorer